• Start Here!

 It depends.
 If you’re mainly into trekking, but still want to visit places like Hanoi, Hoi An, and Ho Chi Minh, you should set aside at least 3-4 weeks for the trip.
 You’ll spend most of your time in the northern parts and in the central highlands while doing the trekking.

-If you want to hang around in the main cities, spending a weekend in Phu Quoc and visiting Hoi An, for example, set aside at least 2 weeks for the trip.
+If you want to hang around in the main cities, spend a weekend in Phu Quoc and visit Hoi An, for example, set aside at least 2 weeks for the trip.

 What budget do I need when travelling in Vietnam?